etianen/logot/docs/log-message-matching.rst

 Available placeholders
 ----------------------

-The following placeholders are available, each corresponding to a formatting option available in the stdlib :mod:`logging` module:
+The following placeholders are available, each corresponding to a formatting option from the stdlib :mod:`logging`
+module:

 ===========  ===========================================================================================================
 Placeholder  Matches